Mary Ann Jackson (illustrator): Career

+Jackson's "Catalogue of some of the Rarer Species of Plants found in the Neighbourhood of Lichfield" was published with an introductory letter from Edward Benson, in The Analyst in 1837.
+Benson wrote:

-In 1840, crediting her only as "Miss Jackson’", Longman, Orme, Brown, Green, and Longmans published The Pictorial Flora; or British Botany Delineated, a book comprising 131 plates with over 1,500 illustrations of native British flowering plants.
+In 1840, crediting her only as "Miss Jackson", Longman, Orme, Brown, Green, and Longmans published The Pictorial Flora; or British Botany Delineated, a book comprising 131 plates with over 1,500 illustrations of native British flowering plants.
 Jackson created the lithographs herself.
 In a preface which she dated "Lichfield, March 1, 1839" she explained that the work was intended to serve as illustrations for floras by James Edward Smith, William Jackson Hooker, John Lindley and William Withering, and that the pages of her work had been sized so as to allow them to be cut and bound into those works.
 The preface also talked of the possibility of "continuing the series through Cryptogamia", but this never came to fruition.

-In December 1842 she married in Lichfield surgeon Charles Allen Chavasse (1799-1863), a widower.
+On 6 December 1842 she married at St Mary's Church, Lichfield, surgeon Charles Allen Chavasse (1799-1863), a widower.
 They had one child, Charles Herbert Chavasse, in 1846.
+Her address was given as The Close, Lichfield.

-Her second and final work The Specimen Flora: or, British Botany Exemplified by Plants from a Collector's Cabinet was published by Longman, Orme, Brown, Green, and Longmans in three volumes in 1847.
+Her final work The Specimen Flora: or, British Botany Exemplified by Plants from a Collector's Cabinet was published by Longman, Orme, Brown, Green, and Longmans in three volumes in 1847.
 On this occasion she was credited simply as "the author of The Pictorial Flora."
 The work was unusual in having pasted-in examples of pressed botanical specimens.

 Death and legacy

 Jackson spent her final years in lodgings in Bristol.
 She died in 1915, having survived both her husband and son.

 New York Public Library has a hand-coloured copy of Jackson's The Pictorial Flora, and two copies of The Specimen Flora, which they describe as "ultra rare", while an uncoloured copy of the former is also at the New York Botanical Garden.
-A copy of each of the two works is held by the Natural History Museum, London, which received the The Specimen Flora as a donation in 1932.
+A copy of each of the two works is held by the Natural History Museum, London, which received The Specimen Flora as a donation in 1932.